chinapedia/wikipedia.abstract.en/Page/Canary_Islands.md

 Physical geography

-Map of the Canary Islands Hacha_grande_from_papagayo_pano.jpg, a mountain in the south of Lanzarote, viewed from the road to the Playa de Papagayo.]]
-Grancanaria.jpg at the left and Roque Bentayga at the center]]
+, a mountain in the south of Lanzarote, viewed from the road to the Playa de Papagayo.]] at the left and Roque Bentayga at the center]]

 Tenerife is the largest and most populous island of the archipelago.
 Gran Canaria, with 865,070 inhabitants, is both the Canary Islands' second most populous island, and the third most populous one in Spain after Majorca and Tenerife.
 The island of Fuerteventura is the second largest in the archipelago and located from the African coast.